forensic-architecture/timemap/README.md

 ## License

-TimeMap is distributed under the MIT License.
+timemap is distributed under the MIT License.